Transpek Industry Ltd.

 During the year under review 5 (five) Board meetings were held.
 For further detailsplease refer to the Report on Corporate Governance.

-The Company has a Whistle Blower Policy to reportgenuine concerns about unethical behaviour actual or suspected fraud or violation of codeof conduct details of which have been given in the Corporate Governance Report.
+The Company has established a Vigil Mechanism and a Whistle Blower Policy to reportgenuine concerns about unethical behaviour actual or suspected fraud or violation of codeof conduct details of which have been given in the Corporate Governance Report.
 TheWhistle Blower Policy has been posted on the website of the Company and can be accessed atlink -http://www.transpek.com/pdf/whistle-blower-policy.pdf.